 Combine pulp, skins, sugar, Lemon juice cool slightly and add flour.
 (I usually use the cornstarch) Pour into pastry shell.

 Combine oats, brown sugar and flour; cut in butter until crumbly.

 Cover edges of pastry with foil.
-Bake at 425 degrees F (220 degrees C) for 15 minutes.
-Remove foil, and bake 20 minutes more or until golden brown.
+Bake at 425 F (220 C) for about 10 mins.
+Add topping and bake 25 minutes more or until golden brown and pie juices real thick when bubbling.
 Cool on a wire rack.
-(I usually leave tin foil on)

 * NOTE: If using seeded grapes after slipping the skin put seeded pulp in saucepan bring to boil for 1 min. press pulp through strainer to remove seeds MAKE SURE TO HAVE BOWL UNDER STRAINER TO CATCH THE PULP!!!
 Then return pulp to pan and add ingredients like above